 Intrinsics

-Intrinsic methods are special kind of methods whose implementation is handled specially by JIT compiler or written in pure IL code to achieve low (or zero, in some situations) overhead. .NET library has good example in the form of Unsafe class which is implemented in pure IL.
-The implementation in pure IL allows to be closer to the bare metal and utilize code patterns recognized by JIT compiler.
+Intrinsic methods are special kind of methods whose implementation is handled specially by JIT compiler or written in pure IL code to achieve low (or zero, in some situations) overhead. .NET library has good example in the form of Unsafe class.

-.NEXT library has numerous intrinsics which are exposed by Intrinsics class and grouped into the following categories:
+.NEXT library has numerous intrinsics which are exposed by AdvancedHelpers class and extends Unsafe and RuntimeHelpers classes with static methods.

 Common Intrinsics